 Karibu!
 Welcome to the blog of Rimpa Estates!
 This blog is dedicated to the happenings of Rimpa Estates – both on the farm and on the Reserve.

 Rimpa Estates takes the first part of its name from the Maasai word for paradise and sits in the Rift Valley outside of Nairobi, Kenya.
-There we farm Simmental cows and Dorper sheep.
-However, our Reserve where we graze our herds, is also home to the migration patterns of wildlife herds and so we also offer game drives through the vast acreage of the family’s land.
+We farm Simmental cows and Dorper sheep.
+However, our Wildlife Conservancy where we graze our herds, is also home to the migration patterns of wildlife herds and so we also offer game drives through the vast acreage of our land.
 There, herds of zebras and cows can be seen grazing peacefully together.

 Photo credit: Rimpa Estates